One dies in single-vehicle crash on I-77

 The crash was reported about 9:10 a.m. at the 2-mile marker of I-77, according to Trooper E.C.
 Nunn with the West Virginia State Police Princeton detachment.
 Troopers arrived on the scene about 9:20 a.m.

+The vehicle was sitting upright in the median with damage indicated it had rolled over numerous times, according to Capt.
+R.A.
+Maddy, deputy chief of staff for the West Virginia State Police.
+Trooper Nunn observed a female lying on an embankment off the western side of the southbound lanes.

+Another male subject in a very emotional state was seen with the injured female, Maddy said.

+The person, Willie Daniels, 52, also of Hagerstown, Md. had minor injuries, Nunn stated.
+Daniels was wearing a seatbelt.

 Tashania Grantham, 34, of Hagerstown, Md. died as a result of the crash, Nunn said.
+She was transported to WVU Medicine Princeton Community Hospital where she was pronounced deceased.

 The driver, Rudolph Sinclair, 30, of Bluefield was seriously injured.

-The second passenger, Willie Daniels, also of Hagerstown, Md. had minor injuries, Nunn stated.
-Daniels was wearing a seatbelt.
+He sustained life-threatening injuries and was transferred to a hospital in Roanoke, Va.

 Nunn said that the crash was still under investigation, but it was determined to be a speed-related accident.